snorkman88/suntastic/README.md

 The reliability and self-correcting nature of an external watchdog timer contribute significantly to the overall resilience of IoT devices in remote deployments, enhancing their ability to function autonomously and maintain consistent operation in challenging and hard-to-reach environments.

-### Reduce the current consumption of all the additional electronics
-The recommended Wisblock base board RAK19007 contains extra electronics that are not really necessary once the RAK4631 core module has been correctly configured and flashed.
-This extra electronics however, do imply extra power consumption.

-Once the core is flashed it only needs a proper 3.3V power source.

 ## IMPORTANT
 IMPORTANT: this board has been specifically designed to handle 5V solar panels and supercapacitors up to a voltage of 5.4V max.